ForestAdmin/documentation/how-tos/maintain/upgrade-notes-rails/upgrade-to-v4.md

 You could be impacted if you have custom filter implementations.
 {% endhint %}

-Below are a few example of the new filter conditions format you can access using`params[:filters]`:

 {% code title="Simple condition example:" %}
 ```javascript